 Statistical analysis— All statistical tests were performed in R Studio (ver.
 2022.07.02).
-We used mixed effects models (nlme, lme4) to explore how TA affects shell growth over the course of an exposure trajectory, at a given salinity, for each of our two experiments.
-At a given salinity, we first tested whether TA and oyster size affected shell growth over an 18 d duration.
-The 18 d duration corresponded to either the early response window (days 0-18) or the later response window (days 19-36).
-Total alkalinity was considered a fixed factor, and oyster size (projected surface area at the beginning of the time window under consideration) a continuous predictor.
-Culture vessel was included as a random intercept to account for lack of independence among oysters growing on the single plate placed in each culture.
-We used similar models to test the influence of TA and oyster size on relative growth rate, again at a specified salinity.
-The influence of TA on shell thickness (shell mass per area, mg mm-2) and condition index (tissue mass per shell mass, mg mg-2) was also tested, dropping the term for oyster size that was used in other models, but including culture vessel again as a random intercept.
-We added a weighted variance term to models that failed the Breusch-Pagan test (lmtest) for residual heteroscedasticity, which specifies that the weight of each data point equal the proportional variance across TA levels.
+We used a mixed effects model (nlme, lme4) to explore how TA affects shell growth over the course of an exposure trajectory, within two discrete salinity levels, and as a function of initial size.
+We explored growth responses across time, focusing on two temporal periods: an early response window (days 0-18), and a later response window (days 18-36).
+The initial size corresponded to the projected surface area at the beginning of the time window under consideration.
+Total alkalinity and initial oyster size were treated as continuous, fixed effects, whereas salinity level (ambient versus low) and response window (early versus later) were considered categorical.
+Individual oyster was included as a random intercept to account for lack of independence associated with repeated sampling of the same oysters.
+To directly test for an effect of the second time window on responses to TA and salinity, we included interaction terms between response window and TA or salinity level, separately.
+We used similar models to test the influence of TA, salinity, time window, and initial oyster size on relative growth rate.
+The influence of the four? predictors on shell thickness (shell mass per area, mg mm-2) and condition index (tissue mass per shell mass, mg mg-2) were also tested, , and included culture vessel as a random intercept.
+We added a weighted variance term to models that failed the Breusch-Pagan test (lmtest) for residual heteroscedasticity, which specifies that the weight of each data point is equal the proportional variance across grouping term that violates the assumption.
 Assumptions of normality were visually verified with qqplots and histograms of model residuals.
+We employed backwards step-wise model selection to test the effect size of parameters found significant in the model, running ANOVA comparisons between a model with a full model, and one with the parameter omitted.
+The computed L-ratio, shown in X?, indicates a proportional effect size relative to other predictors in the model, at a given p-value.
 Results—

-Growth in shell area through time— We detected differences in the effect of TA on oyster growth as a function of the response window along an exposure trajectory to altered seawater TA and salinity.
-Oyster shell growth (day 0-18) in the early response window was unimpacted by differences in TA and similar between ambient and low salinity treatments (Table 1, Fig. 3 black line).
-There was a positive relationship between initial size and growth rate throughout the exposure trajectory (Table 1, Table 2), indicating larger oysters exhibited higher rates of shell growth in any seawater condition.
-In the later response window, we detected a positive effect of TA on shell growth, though, growth rates were also lower during this time, which likely damped its positive influence on growth (Fig. 3, grey line).
-This may indicate that when oysters downregulate calcification activity, the effect of TA may become more important.
-Similarly, oysters exhibited higher growth in lower salinity conditions in the later period, though, because our salinity and TA conditions are not orthogonal, we are unable to separate this effect from experiencing a lower range of TA conditions.
+Growth in shell area through time— Growth in oyster shell area was higher during the early (0-18 d) response window than the later (19-36) response window.
+Eeffects of salinity and TA on growth in shell area also differed between the early and later response windows. .
+Although growth in shell area during the early response window did not vary with TA, this parameter had a positive effect on growth in shell area during the later response window (Table 1, Fig. 3).
+The pattern during the later temporal window may indicate that TA is more important when oysters are calcifying less actively, .
+Oysters exhibited higher growth in shell area in lower salinity conditions during the later period, though, because our salinity and TA conditions are not orthogonal, we are unable to separate this effect from experiencing a lower range of TA conditions.
+During both time windows?, there was a positive relationship between initial size and growth rate (Tables 1 and 2), indicating larger oysters exhibited higher rates of shell growth in any seawater condition.